 Our school processes personal data relating to parents, pupils, staff, governors, visitors and others, and therefore is a data controller.

-The school is registered as a data controller with the ICO/ has paid it's data protection fee to the ICO, as legally required.
+The school is registered with the ICO and has paid its data protection fee to the ICO, as legally required.